magma/magma/docs/readmes/lte/upgrade_1_1.md

 ---
-id: agw_110_upgrade
+id: upgrade_1_1
-title: Upgrading from 1.0
+title: Upgrade to v1.1
 hide_title: true
 ---

-# Upgrading from 1.0
+# Upgrade to v1.1

 You can upgrade your access gateways remotely from the NMS or SSH directly into them and run an `apt-get install`.